 STAINED GLASS MUSEUM

-Please note the Stained Glass Museum will be closed all day on Friday 13 January 2017.
+Please note the Stained Glass Museum will be closed all day on Friday 13 and Saturday 14 January 2017.

 This unique museum offers an insight into the history and techniques of stained glass.
 Experience over 800 years of Bristish Stained Glass.
 You will learn the secrets of this ancient craft and glimpse its role in the unfolding story of British history.

 Our Main Gallery contains displays of stained glass windows ranging over eight centuries in specially illuminated cases.
 It offers a rare opportunity to view stained glass up close, to compare windows produced at different times, in different styles, and for different settings.

 The Museum is located on the upper level of Ely Cathedral in the south triforium, and is accessed by a short spiral staircase.
 A touch-screen virtual museum visit is available through our interactive display on the ground floor.
 Please ask at the Cathedral Front Desk to use this and other accessibility facilities or visit our website to learn more about our access arrangements.

 Visit www.stainedglassmuseum.com to see works from the collection, events, workshops and further information.